fernandohkuku/api-nest/README.md

 # Api-Nest
 - this is an api created with NestJs using TypeORM and Postgres
+- this API works with the project Ideas App  -> https://github.com/fernandohkuku/ideas-app

 # install
 - Run yarn install